 Which is why the lovely gardens of Giardini are so unique.
 Quiet, lush and thrillingly not made of brick, these gardens encompass a large area in eastern Castello.
 They are the place to come for a little natural variety and the smell of actual grass and leaves.

 Of course, this is still Venice, so of course there are also a few exceptional buildings, too, including some designed by famous architects such as Alvar Aalto and Gerrit Rietveld.
 Plus, the fascinating and ever-changing exhibits of the famous Biennale di Venezia, one of the country’s most impressive art installations.
 It wouldn’t be healthy to cut yourself off cold turkey.

 Venezia FC returning to Serie A (Italian top flight) in 2021 for the first time in 20 years drew the eyes of the nation back to one of the most unique football stadium in the country.
-Built in 1913, it is also the 2nd oldest stadium in Italy.
+Although their stay at the top was short-lived (they dropped back to Serie B in 2022) the stadium is still quite an attraction.
+Built in 1913, it is the second-oldest stadium in Italy.

-Up until the recent expansion it had a maximum capacity of just 7,500, features views over the lagoon and is accessible by boat.
+A recent expansion brought the maximum capacity up to just 11,000 and it features views over the lagoon and is accessible by boat.
 So, no, it’s not your average professional stadium.
-Of course, it has now been renovated to make it a more practical home for Venezia FC, they of the subjectively coolest uniforms in European football.
+Of course, it’s main claim to fame is as the home of Venezia FC, owners of the subjectively coolest uniforms in European football.
 But the location, views and history are all still pretty unbelievable.

 One of the things I find most fascinating about Venice, besides how many different gelato prices you can find on the same block, is how unique each of the bridges is.
 Ponte de Quintavalle is huge (45m long), made of wood (wait, what?) and offers phenomenal views (well, that sounds about right).